sdbip/mazikeen/README.md

 Sample of work for Astra Zeneca

-## Nice-to-haves and other “future” changes
+## Nice-to-haves and if-I-had-more-time features

 The TV Maze API does not return more than a few matches from a search.
 I don't see the need for paging (or endless scrolling).
 Nor have I seen any way to add paging parameters to their search URL.